arotto/lottery/README.md

 by Ross Otto
 rotto@psych.mcgill.ca

-These scripts constitute the main data analysis pipeline for the project reported in the paper:
+These scripts constitute the main data analysis pipeline for the study reported in the paper:

 Otto, A. R., Fleming, S. M., & Glimcher, P. W. (2016).
 Unexpected but Incidental Positive Outcomes Predict Real-World Gambling.
 Psychological Science, 27(3), 299–311. https://doi.org/10.1177/0956797615618366